-- demonstrate explicit knowledge and understanding of theoretical underpinnings, models, concepts and technical terms pertinent to authentic assessment and reporting of and for learning (Assessment 1 and 2).
+- demonstrate explicit knowledge and understanding of theoretical underpinnings, models, concepts and technical terms pertinent to authentic assessment and reporting of and for learning (Assignment 1).

-- demonstrate explicit knowledge of the nature and application of sound, context specific assessment and reporting strategies and techniques for gathering, interpreting, implementing, recording and reporting assessment data relevant to area of specialization (Assessment 1 and 2).
+- demonstrate explicit knowledge of the nature and application of sound, context specific assessment and reporting strategies and techniques for gathering, interpreting, implementing, recording and reporting assessment data relevant to area of specialisation (Assignment 1).

-- apply theoretically informed judgments in relation to educational reasoning when researching and evaluating assessment and reporting policies, programs and practices (Assessment 1 and 2).
+- apply theoretically informed judgments in relation to educational reasoning when researching and evaluating assessment and reporting policies, programs and practices (Assignment 1 and 2).

-- apply explicit knowledge, skills and practices that will enable them to constructively assess and report on student learning in context (Assessment 2).
+- apply explicit knowledge, skills and practices that will enable them to constructively assess and report on student learning in context (Assignment 2).

-- appraise and adopt personally meaningful principles to guide assessment and reporting practices (Assessment 2).
+- appraise and adopt personally meaningful principles to guide assessment and reporting practices (Assignment 2).

-- apply principles of authentic assessment of learning in the process of evaluating planning and teaching (Assessment 2)
+- apply principles of authentic assessment of learning in the process of evaluating planning and teaching (Assignment 2)

 - demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
 (All assessments)